unibas-marcelluethi/probabilistic-fitting-course/src/pages/week4/detecting-problems.md

 # Detecting problems in the sampler

 Let's assume that we have specified our model and also set up a sampler by defining proposal distribution  for the Metropolis-Hastings algorithm.
 This is all we need and we can start drawing samples from the posterior distribution.
-Irrespective how challenging our problem is, and whether we have chosen appropriate proposal distributions, the Metropolis-Hastings algorithm will happily produce samples.
+Irrespective of how challenging our problem is, and whether we have chosen appropriate proposal distributions, the Metropolis-Hastings algorithm will always happily produce some samples.
+The question is, whether these samples are really samples from our desired target distribution.

-To find out, that your sampler really does the right thing, we need to do two things:
+This property is guaranteed when we sample for infinitely long time, but for any finite amount of time we need some diagnostics to really find out.

+In this article we discuss how we can
-1. making sure the samples follow the target distribution
+1. make sure the samples follow the target distribution
-2. checking that the proposals we use are efficient in producing samples
+2. check that the proposals we use are efficient in producing samples.

 Step 2 is necessary, because even if our chain eventually converges to the target distribution, it does not imply that all the proposals we have specified are efficient at proposing likely next states.
 The reason is that the Metropolis-Hastings algorithm will simply reject proposed samples that are not likely.